BrokeWebDeveloper/ADF/README.md

 BrokeWebDeveloper
 # Font Contributors
 BrokeWebDeveloper
-## Thank For Using Our QUICK AND DIRTY Fonts!
+## Thanks For Using Our QUICK AND DIRTY Fonts!